The-Krew/signpost/README.md

 ```
 ### link object
 1) type
-* types are preset in svg loader
+   1) types are preset in svg loader
+   2) the types are ->
 at |
 discord |
 drive  |